 - Stay Updated: Oracle’s licensing terms can change.
-Ensure that you’re always updated with the latest terms and conditions.
+Ensure that you’re constantly updated with the latest terms and conditions.
 Websites like ITAM Review offer valuable insights into IT asset management.

 - Centralize License Management: Avoid managing licenses in silos.
 Centralize the process to have a clear overview of all your Oracle licenses.

-- Understand Virtualization: If you’re using virtualized environments, ensure you fully understand Oracle’s licensing rules.
+- Understand Virtualization: If you’re using virtualized environments, fully understand Oracle’s licensing rules.
 Misconfigurations can lead to significant non-compliance issues.